Celebrating Matariki values in our research

 This research project provides a unique and exciting opportunity to conduct research that is grounded in Mātauranga Māori.
 The transdisciplinary approach to developing this new technology also draws expertise from a diverse range of disciplines within STEM fields and exists at the interface between Eurocentric systems of science and Mātauranga Māori.

-Over the past year our Investigators have spunout several new affiliated startup companies that relate to environmental remediation and climate change:
+Over the past couple of years, our Investigators have spunout several new affiliated start-up companies that relate to environmental remediation and climate change:

 Bspkl, pronounced (bɪˈspɛkəl) was established in 2023 by our former Investigator from GNS Science, Dr Jérôme Leveneur, as co-founder.
 Bspkl activates sustainability through innovative manufacturing, with their first product being an ultra-low iridium catalyst coated membrane to easy supply chain bottlenecks for the green hydrogen industry.

-Liquium was set up by Associate Investigator Associate Professor Franck Natali n 2022 to develop new catalyst materials for a greener, cheaper and scalable ammonia production.
+Liquium was set up by Principal Investigator Associate Professor Franck Natali in 2022 to develop new catalyst materials for a greener, cheaper and scalable ammonia production.

-Spherelose is an innovative startup, established in 2024 by Associate Investigator Dr Jack Chen, dedicated to developing cellulose-based surfactants that eliminate the need for traditional petrochemical feedstocks.
+Spherelose is an innovative start-up, established in 2024 by Principal Investigator Dr Jack Chen, dedicated to developing cellulose-based surfactants that eliminate the need for traditional petrochemical feedstocks.
 These surfactants have broad applications in industries such as cosmetics, food production, and agriculture.
 By leveraging cellulose, Spherelose aims to enhance sustainability and significantly reduce the carbon footprint associated with these products.

 The MacDiarmid Institute is working with Whakarewarewa Village to support their ambition to restore the Puarenga catchment, alongside local Councils and a number of other contributors.